-His research has been covered by media outlets such as The Economist, The New York Times, BBC Radio, Financial Times, The Washington Post, Newsweek, National Public Radio and The Wall Street Journal.
+Dr. Maddux has published dozens of articles in leading academic outlets in psychology and management, and his work has been featured in media outlets such as The Economist, The New York Times, CNN, BBC Radio, Financial Times, The Washington Post, Newsweek and National Public Radio.

-Prior to coming to UNC Kenan-Flagler, Dr. Maddux was on the faculty at INSEAD in Fontainebleau, France for 11 years, where he held the positions of area chair and PhD coordinator.
-He held visiting faculty positions at the Kellogg School of Management at Northwestern University and The Wharton School at the University of Pennsylvania.
+He has held faculty positions at INSEAD, the Kellogg School of Management at Northwestern University and the Wharton School at the University of Pennsylvania.